The Deck Handbook: Part 2

 Homeowners face a wide range of choices when planning a wooden deck.
-Some wood products are extremely costly – particularly tropical hardwoods.
+Some wood products are extremely costly particularly tropical hardwoods.
 Others, while inexpensive, may require more maintenance than most homeowners prefer.

-When planning your deck, it makes sense to use more expensive wood where it will show, and less expensive materials for concealed structural members.
+When planning a deck, it makes sense to use more expensive wood where it will show, and less expensive materials for concealed structural members.
 For example, it is typical to use relatively inexpensive pressure-treated pine for structural members and more expensive, exotic woods for the decking and railings.
 Some designs go one step farther and use a less costly wood for the decking, and highlight the railings and fascia with more attractive materials.

 Domestic Wood for Decks